ibm-cloud-docs/secrets-manager/engine-iam.md

 {: #get-iam-engine-value-ui}
 {: ui}

 You can retrieve an engine's configuration by using the {{site.data.keyword.secrets-manager_short}} UI.
-Retreiving a configuration is valid only when configuring the IAM credentials engine with an API key.
+Retrieving a configuration is valid only when configuring the IAM credentials engine with an API key.

 1. In the **IAM credentials** secret engine, click the **Actions** menu ![Actions icon](../icons/actions-icon-vertical.svg) to open a list of options for your engine configuration.
 2. To view the configuration value, click **View configuration**.